megaphone image

 Can I Get a Loan Without My Parents?

 Students often wonder if they can get a college loan without their parents on the loan application.
 MEFA’s Associate Director of College Planning Jonathan Hughes explains how by filing the FAFSA®, students are eligible for Federal Direct Student Loans without any co-borrowers.
-Private loan approval is dependent on income and credit score, so students often need the assistance of a co-borrower for these loans.
+Approval for private loans, such as a MEFA Loan, is dependent on income and credit score, so students often need the assistance of a co-borrower for these loans.
+Applying for a MEFA Loan, which offers competitive, fixed interest rates, does not require the submission of the FAFSA.

 Transcript